 When deflated, it can easily be packed into its carrying bag and stored in your car’s trunk, thanks to its relatively light weight (i.e., 27.2 pounds).
-You can store your fishing gear for safe storage and easy access at the cargo net and grab line, which are on both ends of the kayak.
+You can store your fishing gear for safe storage and easy access at the cargo net and grab line, which is on both ends of the kayak.

-You can also store your things behind your seat and beneath your feet although it can be limited in area.
+You can also store your things behind your seat and beneath your feet although it can be limited in the area.
 You can either use the 84-inch aluminum oar that comes with the kayak or buy a new one, in case the former is too short for your rowing needs.

 A patch repair kit is also included in the package.
 You should be able to repair small tears and punctures on the kayak on the spot.